section-engineering-education/engineering-education/content/articles/implementing-preloading-and-buffering-videos-in-android-with-exoplayer/index.md

-#### Implementing Pre-Loading and Buffering Videos in Android with ExoPlayer
-Just like the Youtube App, it is the wish of every Android Developer to understand how a video can be loaded so that a user doesn't have to wait while a video is loading.
-Before a user opens the video streaming app, a video can be loaded and cached.
-When the user finally decides to watch the video.
-It's simply fun because the waiting time for the video to load is very minimal.
+Every Android Developer needs to understand how a video can be loaded so that users won't have to wait while a video is loading, just as the YouTube app does.
+A video can be loaded and cached before it is played.
+This is fun because the waiting time is minimized.

 ### Table of contents
 - [Prerequisites](#prerequisites)